sudhir512kj/inkoniqChallenge/README.md

 Technology and design choices
 Identify areas of your strengths
 This is not a pass or fail test, this will serve as a common ground that we can deep dive together into specific issues

+## Instructions
+Instructions are given in instructions.md file